TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-pump/release-notes/pump-1.10.md

 <ul>
 <li>
 <details>
-<summary>Fixed: Tyk Pump Splunk Integration using http_proxy and https_proxy Environment Variables</summary>
+<summary>Fixed Tyk Pump Splunk Integration using http_proxy and https_proxy Environment Variables</summary>

 Resolved an issue where `http_proxy` and `https_proxy` environment variables were not being respected in the Tyk Pump pod for Splunk connections.